-SECTION A: To Be Turned in BEFORE Conta acting the Program Director before the Required Follow-Up Visit All transcripts have been turned in to o Program Director from any previous college, including Amarillo College.
-Note: to update transcripts for future e point considerations, you will need to send an updated official transcript (Immunizations) Tetanus/Diphtheria immunization ((tetanus must be within the last 10 years) Measles Mumps varrcella (chicken pox) In nportant: Do not re-vaccinate for chicken pox.
-Hepatitis B (completed series of 3 shots, over several months) Program Interest Form "Release and Waiver of liability" for m Information Acknowledgment form Keywords sheet for online orientation on General health (Technical Standards s) document signed SmarterMeasure (distance education instructions on readiness module) completed, as per admission procedures then contact the program director - pro ication portfolio has been submitted, the applicant should wait several days, eferably via email - to request the required follow-up visit (below) cumented during or after the Follow-Up Visit Clinical Visit ants) Date of Interview APPLICATION DEADLINES: See the APPLICA TION DEADLINES section for details on deadlines.
-The bulk of application
+SECTION A: To Be Turned in BEFORE Contacting the Program Director before the Required Follow-Up Visit

+Submit transcripts to Registrar's Office (and submit electronic transcript as described in admission procedures section as an email attachment to Program Director) Immunizations Tetanus/Diphtheria immunization (tetanus must be within the last 10 years) Measles Mumps varicella (chicken pox) Important: Do not re-vaccinate for chicken pox.
+Hepatitis B (completed series of 3 shots, over several months) series must be completed before school starts Program Interest Form Information Acknowledgment form Keywords sheet for online orientation General health (Technical Standards) document signed SmarterMeasure (distance education readiness module) completed, as per admission procedures instructions once SECTION A is completed and the application portfolio has been submitted, the applicant should wait several days then contact the program director - preferably via email - to request the required follow-up visit (below) SECTION B Can Be Turned in/Documented during or after the Follow-Up Visit Follow-Up visit Clinical Visit Interview (especially for distance applicants) Date of Interview APPLICATION DEADLINES: See the APPLICATION DEADLINES section for details on deadlines.
+The bulk of application requirements (portfolio documents) must be completed by May 31, but HIGHLY recommend early submission by

 APPLICATION DEADLINES: See the APPLICATION DEADLINES section for details on deadlines.
-The bulk of application requirements (portfolio documents) must be completed by early April, and-especially in the case of distance applicants-a significant amount of pre-approval with respect to grades and clinical sites that can take a lengthy period of time to work-out must be obtained by the deadline.
+The bulk of application requirements (portfolio documents) must be completed by May 31, but HIGHLY recommend early submission by May 1st.
+And in the case of distance applicants-a significant amount of pre-approval with respect to grades and clinical sites that can take a lengthy period of time to work-out must be obtained by the deadline.
 Additionally, the program has caps on how many applications will be accepted, so early submission of application (though no earlier than Sept.
 1 of each year) is advised.